 Florida's tax calculation method is closer to a "pay as you go" approach, in which taxes increase rapidly after a surge in benefit costs.
 Economic conditions resulting in abnormally high unemployment accompanied by high benefit charges can cause a severe drain on the UC Trust Fund.
 This effect triggers the positive fund balance adjustment factor, which consequently increases tax rates for all employers.
-Conversely, when unemployment and benefit charges are low, the negative fund balance adjustment factor triggers, and tax rates for employers are reduced accordingly.28
+Conversely, when unemployment and benefit charges are low, the negative fund balance adjustment factor triggers are reduced accordingly.28

 The basis for the adjustment factors is the level of the trust fund on September 30th of each calendar year compared to the taxable payrolls for the previous year.
 Each adjustment factor remains in effect until the balance of the trust fund rises above or falls below the respective trigger percentage.
-However, CS/HB 7033 enacted in the 2010 Session delayed the calculation of any automatic increase due to the positive adjustment tax rate factor until 2012.
-This action was taken to avoid a significant tax increase on businesses during the severe economic downturn.
+However, CS/HB 7033 enacted in the 2010 Session delayed the calculation of the positive adjustment tax rate factor until 2012.